Why Traditional Forecasting Fails in Fast Fashion and What to Do Instead?

 Like many in the fast fashion space, the brand struggled to match dynamic consumer trends with long lead times and diverse assortments.
 Key bottlenecks included:

-• New products launch multiple times in a month
+- New products launching multiple times in a month

 The Solution